 Using the window Public-Spot > Wizard > Bandwidth profiles, you have the ability to set up profiles that limit the available bandwidth (uplink and downlink) for Public Spot users.
+You can select a predefined profile or create your own bandwidth profiles that meet your needs.
 These profiles can be assigned to new users when access is created for the Public Spot by calling the Setup-Wizard Cerate Public Spot account in WEBconfig.